halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

 But that's also because of the different architectures between the two.
 At the time of writing, and from what I understand after reading the code - Dingo does not do any type checking, it's a simple syntax transform and codegen, then it hands it off to Go.
 It's basically a fancy preprocessor.

 This is not the correct approach.
-I don't understand why you'd add a new type (`enum`), but not type check it.
-What's the point?
-Like, yes you can rely on Go for type checking - but a big selling point to enums (especially in Rust) is that they are exhaustively matched, and that if you miss a variant - compile error.
-You can't do this if you aren't type checking it yourself, the Go compiler is dumb, that's its big selling point and why it's so fast.
+I don't understand why you'd add a new type (`enum`), but not type check it properly.
+Yes, Dingo does attempt exhaustiveness checking - but it's done by pattern matching on variant names like "Ok" and "Err", not actual type information.
+It only works for built-in types (`Result`, `Option`) and falls back to "cannot determine type, skip exhaustiveness check" for anything it doesn't recognise.

+And even after checking, they still add a `panic` to "unreachable" parts of the generated code because Go's compiler doesn't know the match is complete.
+"Unreachable" or not, I don't think you should ever be adding panics to your generated code.

 > Ever wonder what a dingo actually is?
 >